|

 Bitterroot is strongly antimicrobial; chewing the root not

-only fights the infection (especially for throat colds),
+only directly fights the infection (especially for throat colds),

 but is also stimulating and helps to overcome the run down